michalcichon/tex-to-epub/README.md

 # tex-to-epub Converter

 This script converts `.tex` files to an ePub format using `pandoc` for LaTeX-to-HTML conversion and the `ebooklib` library to generate ePub files.
 It supports configuring the cover image, ordering the materials, using a custom template, optionally extracting media files (e.g., images), and generating debug logs.
+Additionally, it handles the conversion of PDF files to images (e.g., JPEG) for embedding in the ePub.

 ## Dependencies